 “As a freelancer, how do I choose my niche?
-And do I need to niche down at all?”
+Do I need to cboose a niche at all?”

-As I coach other freelancers and consultants, and follow discussions on social media, I see and hear a lot of questions about niching.
+As I coach other freelancers and consultants, and join discussions on social media, I see and hear a lot of questions about niching.

 It’s not a challenge that only new freelancers face.
-It’s a question you’ll keep asking as an independent.
+They’re quesions you’ll continue to ask as long as you remain a soloist.

-Others agonize over this decision and end up choosing nothing – which is also a choice.
+Others agonize over the decision and end up choosing nothing (which is also a choice).

 Still others put their marketing on hold for months while they try to figure it out.

 Of course, the market is not waiting for you to decide on your niche.
 If you’re putting your marketing on hold, you’re losing time and losing ground.
-If you’re not choosing at all, you’re marketing to a broad target, and some of your effort will be wasted.
+If you’re not choosing at all, you risk marketing to “the universe” – and some of your efforts inevitably will be wasted.